Squiggle logoSquiggle

 Performance and Costs

 LLMs, while powerful, can be slow and expensive.
-Short runs typically take 10-30s and cost $0.01 to $0.05, while longer runs can take 1-3 minutes and cost $0.06 to $0.40.
-Expect this delay as processing occurs in the backend.
+Short runs typically take 10-30s and cost $0.01 to $0.05, while longer runs can take 1-3 minutes and cost $0.10 to $0.30.

 The fact that Squiggle is a new language means that more fixes are generally required than would be the case for popular languages.